Email Helpers

 |---|---|---|---|

-htmlBody | string | No | The HTML body of the received email |
+htmlBody | string | No | Accepted for compatibility, no longer consulted |

 attachments | Array<{ name, data }> | No | Email attachments (data as ArrayBuffer) |